occrp/QtRinger/KeyringFormat.md

 Comment lines are lines starting with `#`.
 Recipient definitions start with an e-mail address in the form of `user@example.com`, followed by whitespace, followed by full key fingerprint without spaces (`0123456789ABCDEF012345678ABCDEF012345678`)

+Recipient files other than `default` define encryption keys for subdirectories of the `keys/` subdirectory.
+So, an `example-team-one` file MUST be used as source of encryption keys for all secrets in the `keys/example-team-one/` subdirectory.
+For any subdirectory (like `keys/example-team-one/`), if a corresponding recipients key exists (like `example-team-one`), all secrets in that subdirectory MUST be encrypted using ONLY the keys from that corresponding recipients file.

+If a corresponding recipients file does not exist, ONLY THEN keys from the `default` recipients file MAY (and MUST) be used.

+In other words, `defaults` recipients file defines the default keys, which are completely overridden by (NOT composed with!) the relevant recipients files for a given directory, if such a corresponding recipients file exists.

+### Keys

+Encrypted secrets, or "keys", MUST be stored as PGP-encrypted `*.asc` files in the `keys/` subdirectory of the keyring repository.
+The `keys/` subdirectory MAY contain additional subdirectories, which in turn MAY contain additional keys and subdirectories.

 ## Initialized empty keyring